directdemocracy-vote/doc/README.md

 ## 1 Overview

-directdemocracy.vote aims at establishing world-wide [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) in order to bring peace, safety and prosperity to humananity, including saving the climate and the biodiversity.
+directdemocracy (short for directdemocracy.vote) aims at establishing world-wide [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) in order to bring peace, safety and prosperity to humananity, including saving the climate and the biodiversity.
 The principle is that people will become citizens by proposing referundums and voting regardless of any official acknowledgement.
 Vote results from a limited number of citizens could be considered as simple survey results.
 They could feed debates, influence political decisions and incitate more people to become citizens.